amisarca/Sublime-Text-Table-Cleaner/README.markdown

-# Table Cleaner for Sublime Text 2
+# Table Cleaner for Sublime Text 3

-## What it does?
+## What is it for?

 Aligns and cleans the tables for a prettier output.
 Useful for programming languages like Cucumber or LaTex.